khairufde/7daysforecast/README.md

 From the forecast data (May 29 – June 4, 2025):
 <br />

-Best Overall Options:
+:heavy_check_mark:Best Overall Options:
 <br />

 London and Southampton showed a low chance of rain (<70%) across all 7 days, making them the most reliable choices for an outdoor event.
 <br />

-Moderate Options (Good 3-day windows: May 30 – June 2):
+:heavy_check_mark:Moderate Options (Good 3-day windows: May 30 – June 2):
 <br />

 - <b>Birmingham</b>